 NBM Scarf Etoile Tile Pattern

 Among the smallest and most visually engaging works in the National Building Museum’s permanent collection are dozens of late 19th-century American and English ceramic tiles.
-A number of these beautiful pieces are on display in Cityscapes Revealed: Highlights from the Collection, and one of them served as inspiration for a new offering in the Museum Shop’s expanding line of customized products.
-Just in time for the holidays, the Shop will debut a textured silk-and-wool scarf whose repeating floral and geometric pattern is fashioned from the tile.
+A number of these beautiful pieces was on display in Cityscapes Revealed: Highlights from the Collection, and one of them served as inspiration for an offering in the Museum Shop’s expanding line of customized products.
+The design of the textured silk-and-wool scarf is a repeating floral and geometric pattern fashioned from the tile.

 Material: silk and wool blend